Problems of the Menopause

 As the menopause approaches, periods can also become more erratic, frequent and heavier.
 Most of the time this is because of the hormonal changes going on and this is called dysfunctional uterine bleeding.
 However it is important to exclude polyps and precancerous or even cancerous changes in the lining of the womb or cervix.
 Olivia is an expert in fully investigating all these conditions with the most up to date methods to reassure you and then discuss treatment options to help you with the perimenopausal problems.

-There has been a shortage of some types of HRT.
-This has meant that some patients have had to use alternative types or brands of HRT for a period of time.
+There has been a shortage of some types of HRT following COVID and Brexit.
+These have largely resolved.
+There are occasions when you don’t respond to one route or brand so another can be tried.
 There are only two brands of Oestrogen gel in the UK – Sandrena and Oestrogel and one type of skin spray Lenzetto.
-Please see this table for the equivalent dosage of Oestrogel, Sandrena and Lenzetto.

 Level Tablet Patch Oestrogel Sandrena Lenzetto